reiddraper/data-traceability/data-traceability.markdown

 decisions about the compute power, parallelism, memory constraints, etc. of a given stage of the problem.

-### 6. Deflecting blame
+### 6. Identifying the root cause

-As much as the engineer in you wants to be able to always take responsibility for what you produce, sometimes it's useful to be able to rightfully point blame at one of your data sources.
-For instance, if a particular customer is having a data quality issue, it might be helpful to know whether or not the origin of the issue was from data they gave you, or from your processing of the data they gave you.
+Identifying the root cause of data issues is important to being able to fix them, and control customer relationships.
+For instance, if a particular customer is having a data quality issue, it is helpful to know whether the origin of the issue was from data they gave you, or from your processing of the data they gave you.
 If it's the former, there is a real business value in being able to go back to the customer armed with the exact source of the issue